 I’m a Mexican textile lover who studied fashion design and fiber arts in Barcelona.
 I came back to Mexico some years ago when I started learning natural dyes in Oaxaca where I fell in love with the vibrant hues of ancient textiles.
 Since then I have developed several projects including a brand of artisanal backpacks using some of the materials and methods we will cover in this workshop.

-An experience must offer access to something unique or otherwise inaccessible to the average tourist in order to be published on Airbnb.
+Consider offering access to something unique or otherwise inaccessible to the average visitor to increase your experience’s chances of being published on Airbnb.
 When submitting your experience, make sure to highlight what’s special about the locations you’ll visit with your guests.
-Think about how accessible these spots or communities would be to a typical traveler.
-Consider selecting locations or communities that provide special access.

 I always start my tour by asking, ‘Why did you book this experience?’
 People say that they were looking for an uncommon activity.
 What I offer them is something unique, something they couldn’t experience on their own.
 I tried to create a more interesting tour than what I saw out there already, and this has worked for me. – Gabriela, host of Get to know Little Africa

-○ Introduces guests to people, communities, or activities they wouldn’t otherwise have access to
+○ Introduce guests to people, communities, or activities they wouldn’t otherwise have access to

-○ Offers a unique twist or angle on a typical or common tourist activity
+○ Offer a unique twist or angle on a typical or common tourist activity

-Marvin, the host of Backyard Beekeeping, provides unique access to his own backyard, and also to local community gardens where guests can tour beehives in Los Angeles.
+Marvin, the host of Backyard Beekeeping, provides unique access to his own backyard, and local community gardens where guests can tour beehives in Los Angeles.

 Make sure to highlight your own connection to these places or communities in your submission.
-Why are they special to you, and why would your guests also find them interesting?
-You may even want to consider sharing a lasting memory that relates to these places, something you could share with your guests.
+Ask yourself, why are they special to you, and why would your guests also find them interesting?
+Consider sharing a lasting memory that relates to these places.

-Here are some questions to contemplate as you craft your experience idea:
+Here are some questions to ask yourself as you craft your experience idea:

-○ How might you consider your guests’ needs like dietary considerations, accessibility, or even potential safety concerns?
+○ How are guest needs like dietary considerations, accessibility, or safety concerns taken care of?

-○ What might you do if there are unforeseen situations, like a change in weather?
+○ What might you do if there are unforeseen circumstances, like a change in weather?

-○ How do you take into account the comfort levels of a wide spectrum of guests from many different cultures?
+○ How will you take into account the comfort levels of a wide spectrum of guests from many different cultures?

 Remember, all experiences must meet these quality standards in order to make it onto the Airbnb marketplace.
 The way you communicate each one of these qualities in your experience page matters.
-Here are the sections you’ll want to be sure to carefully highlight your unique expertise, access, and hospitality:
+Carefully highlight unique expertise, insider access, and connection in these sections:

-☐ ‘About you’ – Remember to share why you are a great person to host this experience, your level of expertise, and what makes you a thoughtful host.
+☐ ‘About you’ – Remember to share why you are the best person to host this experience, how your expertise relates to the activity, and what makes you a thoughtful host.

-☐ ‘What you’ll do’ and ‘Where you’ll be’ sections – Describe the unique access to locations or communities that you will provide; be specific!
-You’ll also want to consider questions guests might have and try to answer those in advance.
+☐ ‘What you’ll do’ and ‘Where you’ll be’ – Describe the unique access to locations or communities that you will provide—be specific!
+Anticipate questions guests may have, and have answers ready in advance.

-☐ ‘What I’ll provide’ section – Include anything special that you’ll include in the experience, from drinks and snacks to tickets that give guests access to an event.
+☐ ‘What I’ll provide’ – Include anything special you will include in the experience, from drinks and snacks, to tickets that give guests access to an event.

-☐ ‘What should guests bring with them’ and ‘What else do guests need to know before they book’ – These are great spots to identify and anticipate your guests’ needs and where you’ll bring hospitality into your experience.
+☐ ‘What should guests bring with them’ and ‘What else do guests need to know ’ – These are great spots to identify and anticipate your guests’ needs and provide materials that will make them comfortable.